connosioannou/PRO3032_Carbon_Capture_Unit/README.md

-# Welcome to our repository for the Carbon Capture Unit Project
+# Welcome to our repository for the Carbon Capture Unit and Air Quality Monitor Project

 The goal of this project was to assemble a device to measure various quantities to quantify the air quality in real time.
 The main features of this device are its portability, data capture capabilities and real time display.